Grant amount: Approximately £38,000

 potential to make a significant contribution to their own

-- The following courses are not funded on the one year Marshall Scholarship:
+- Degrees not funded under the Marshall Scholarship:

 - MBA (any university)